 What is it about?

 Learning a new language involves mastering its sound system.
 Some sounds are especially difficult for learners because they do not exist in their first (native) language.
-Italian, for example, distinguishes between short and long consonants, such as note (“notes”) and notte (“night”), where the length of the consonant changes the meaning of the word.
-This study introduces a research project that examines how learners from different language backgrounds acquire these long consonants in Italian.
-The project compares learners whose first languages are Czech, Finnish, German, and Spanish in order to understand how previous linguistic experience influences pronunciation and listening.
+Italian, for example, distinguishes between short and long consonants, such as "note" (Engl. notes) and "notte" (Engl. night), where the length of the consonant changes the meaning of the word.
+This article introduces a research project that examines how learners from different language backgrounds acquire long consonants in Italian.
+The project compares learners whose first languages are Czech, Finnish, German, Slovak, and Spanish in order to understand how previous linguistic experience influences pronunciation and listening.
 To investigate this, the project combines different types of tasks that test both speech perception (how learners hear sounds) and speech production (how they pronounce them).
-The study also describes the creation of a phonological corpus of L2 Italian, a structured collection of recordings and perception data that documents how learners speak Italian.
-By collecting speech data and detailed metadata from many speakers, the corpus will provide an important resource for future research on Italian pronunciation, second language learning, and multilingual speech.
+The study also describes the creation of a phonological corpus of L2 Italian, a structured collection of recordings and perception data that documents how learners acquire Italian.
+By collecting speech data and detailed metadata from many speakers, the corpus provides an important resource for future research on Italian pronunciation, second language learning, and multilingual speech.

 Featured Image